timothymiller/full-stack-2019/README.md

 ## :construction: Roadmap

+- Locally scoped CSS modules (Ant Design requires globally scoped styles)
 - Remove unused CSS with [next-purgecss](https://github.com/lucleray/next-purgecss) once Ant Design is supported
 - Typography.js integration

 ## :microscope: Tutorials

 ### How to setup MongoDB

+Create an account on MongoDB Atlas and create a free tier managed database.

+Copy the connection string for accessing the database.

+Replace username & password with your database credentials.

 Create a file called '.env' (no single quotes) in the root directory with the following text